Understanding HR Roles: How Do HR Executives and HR Generalists Differ in Responsibilities?

 An HR executive oversees the Human Resources department at a business and is responsible for employee paperwork, benefits, training, team building, and staying on top of current labor laws.
 The HR executive may be in charge of an HR department if the company is large or have the sole responsibility of overseeing everything HR-related herself.

-Human Resource Generalists (HR Gen) are a group of skilled people who assist companies, especially businesses, in human resource-related issues including Training & Development.
+Human Resource Generalists (HR Gen) are a group of skilled people who assist companies, especially businesses, in human resource-related issues, including Training & Development.

 k_gopal53

-To be in brief, an HR Executive is the person who looks after day-to-day work, from recruitment to exit interviews.
+To be brief, an HR Executive is the person who looks after day-to-day work, from recruitment to exit interviews.
 An HR Generalist is an expert in all fields who assists the executive not only in training programs but also in overseeing recruitment activities.

 nizar_pa